 - decrease overall stress through helping clients understand how to more effectively manage and reduce PTSD-specific symptoms (e.g., avoidance, intrusive thoughts/memories, anxiety, depression)

 Groups typically run in September and January and a brief screening interview is required in order to participate.
 Please contact us if you are interested in more information and/or want to take that step to move forward in your healing and recovery from PTSD within an inclusive, safe, and supportive group environment.

-- normalization and a sense of inclusion, through increased awareness that other masculine identifying persons’ personal impacts/suffering from trauma are similar to their own
+- normalization and a sense of inclusion, through increased awareness that other mens’ personal impacts/suffering from trauma are similar to their own

 - validation and empathy for each others’ experiences